Licensed Practical Nurse Job Description, Salary, and Skills

 LPNs work in a variety of healthcare environments.
 They serve in settings such as hospitals, nursing homes, assisted living facilities, health clinics, and private physician practices.
 Some also provide healthcare services at peoples’ homes.
 Nurses have to be able to stand on their feet for most of the day.
 They may need to lift or move patients as well.

-Some LPNs work part time, although most work full time.
+Some LPNs work part-time, although most work full-time.
 Many work at least some nights, weekends, and holidays.
-Sometimes, shifts last longer than eight hours.
+Sometimes, shifts last longer than eight hours, but may entail a shorter work week.

 Licensed Practical Nurse Requirements